Using ten dimensions of data to make fact-based decisions

 - Nuix can process an extraordinary volume of data—from gigabytes to terabytes—and can create up to petabyte-scale data lakes.

 - Nuix’s parallel processing technology can manage any data size at great velocity.

-- The variety of file formats Nuix can process is world class.
+- The variety of file formats Nuix can process is world-class.

-In my opinion, the variety of supported data sources is one of most unique things about Nuix.
-The depth and breadth of natively supported file types never ceases to amaze me.
+In my opinion, the variety of supported data sources is one of the most unique things about Nuix.
+The depth and breadth of natively supported file types never cease to amaze me.
 It would be impossible to list all of those on a single page, and quite frankly, you probably would stop reading this blog after a while if I tried.

-But, I’ll ask you to humor me a few minutes.
+But, I’ll ask you to humor me for a few minutes.
 We’ve been talking for a while now about classifying things into ‘Ten Dimensions of Data:’

 Here’s a quick breakdown of each dimension with some micro examples:

 - Email files and databases: PST, OST, NSF, EML